tlswg/tls13-spec/draft-ietf-tls-tls13.md

 preferences.
 Servers MUST only select a version of TLS present in that extension and MUST ignore any unknown versions.
 Note that this mechanism makes it possible to negotiate a version prior to TLS 1.2 if one side supports a sparse range.
-Implementations of TLS 1.3 which support prior versions are RECOMMENDED to at least support TLS 1.2.
+Implementations of TLS 1.3 which choose to support prior versions of TLS SHOULD support TLS 1.2.

 The server MUST NOT send the "supported_versions" extension.
 The server's selected version is contained in the ServerHello.version field as